Description

 Usage

-Use the LengthSquared property when you need to compare the magnitudes of vectors or when the exact length is not required.
-This can be beneficial in performance-critical code where avoiding the square root calculation can save processing time.
+property when you need to compare the magnitudes of vectors or when the exact length is not required.
+This can improve performance in your application by avoiding the computational cost of a square root operation.

 Example